Two Dimensional Core-Collapse Supernova Explosions Aided by General Relativity with Multidimensional Neutrino Transport: Discussion

+Our 2D models develop PNS convection starting at $\sim$60\,ms after bounce.
+As mentioned earlier, this convection has a quantitative impact on the neutrino luminosities, particularly the heavy lepton neutrino luminosities.
+We will discuss PNS convection in more detail here.

-The GR models also show signs of increased susceptibility to, and presence of, convective activity in the gain region compared to the Newtonian models.
-Disentangling the cause and effect relationship between the increased neutrino heating and the presence of convection is difficult, what is clear is both are stronger in the GR simulations.
-In \fref{fig:GREPvsNW_omega}, we show color maps of the Brunt-V\"ais\"al\"a frequency, $\omega_\mathrm{BV}$, as a function of time and radius for each studied model from WH07, and for both treatments of gravity.
-For each time slice we angle average the matter properties and using the average radial profile we compute $\omega^2_\mathrm{BV}$ \citep{foglizzo:06},
+In \fref{fig:s20WH07_omega}, we show color maps of the Brunt-V\"ais\"al\"a frequency, $\omega_\mathrm{BV}$, as a function of time and radius for the GREP model s20, for both 1D (left) and 2D (center).
+While convection will not develop in our 1D model, examining $\omega_\mathrm{BV}$ is useful nonetheless.
+For each time slice (angle averaging the matter properties in the case of 2D) we compute $\omega^2_\mathrm{BV}$ \citep{foglizzo:06},

 and take